Intermittent Self Catheterisation

 Intermittent self-catheterisation (ISC) is used to treat bladders that do not empty fully.

 You will be taught how to insert a urinary catheter into your bladder by a health professional – this can be done in a hospital, clinic or at home.
 Urinary catheters are inserted into the bladder at intervals throughout the day, or when you feel the need to go to the toilet.
 It is sometimes necessary to catheterise during the night as well.
 Once the urine has drained out, the catheter is removed.
-Most catheters for ISC are used once and then thrown away.
-However, some are designed to be cleaned and reused.

 Most people feel apprehensive about performing Intermittent Self Catheterisation.
 It can be a bit awkward to start with but with practice you will soon become confident, your local health care professional will offer you support until you feel able to manage alone.
 Most people go on to say that they find it easy to self-catheterise after a time.
-There are different types of catheters – your health care professional will help you to find the right one for you.

-How do I self-catheterise?
+How Do I Self-Catheterise?

 Before use, all catheters should be stored in a dry area, lying flat and straight.
 If the packaging is damaged, do not use the catheter.